-The topic should take into account the work of call HORIZON-HLTH-2023-TOOL-05-03, which had a predominant focus on disease management, and focus on high potential multi-disciplinary approaches at greater complexity (multiscale, multiorgan, longitudinal), strengthening their deployment in health and care, including the integration into care pathways and links with other decision support tools.
+The proposals should take into account the work of call HORIZON-HLTH-2023-TOOL-05-03, which had a predominant focus on disease management, and focus on high potential multi-disciplinary approaches at greater complexity (multiscale, multiorgan, longitudinal), strengthening their deployment in health and care, including the integration into care pathways and links with other decision support tools.
 A further aim is to accelerate translational research towards cost-effective adoption and integration of advanced health technologies in healthcare.

 The proposals should address all of the following activities:

-Select clinical use cases to deliver multi-disciplinary high impact solutions requiring multi-organ, multi-scale approaches to modelling complex pathophysiology over time, as a basis from where prevention of diseases with high morbidity and mortality could be enhanced.
-Proposals can put forward use cases in any areas of high disease burden; example areas include and are not limited to co-morbidities, chronic cardiovascular conditions, infection and (auto)immunity, inflammation and cancer, diabetes and related conditions, degenerative diseases (including their interaction with mental health conditions), the exposome and its impact on human health and disease.
+Select clinical use cases to deliver multi-disciplinary high impact solutions requiring multi-organ, multi-scale approaches to modelling complex pathophysiology over time, as a basis from where prevention and diagnosis of diseases with high morbidity and mortality could be enhanced.
+Proposals can put forward use cases in any areas of high disease burden; example areas include and are not limited to co-morbidities, chronic cardiovascular conditions, infection and (auto)immunity, inflammation and cancer, diabetes and related conditions, rare diseases, degenerative diseases (including their interaction with mental health conditions), the exposome and its impact on human health and disease.

-Building on current approaches, standards, data repositories (for example, biobanks, environmental data, others) and modelling assets (e.g. those of the EDITH CSA and the Advanced VHT Platform funded by the Digital Europe Programme), design, develop and extend multi-organ, multi-scale, dynamic computational models that accurately simulate a person’s health and disease states, as necessary.
+Building on current approaches, standards, data repositories (for example, biobanks, environmental data, others) and modelling assets (e.g. those of the EDITH CSA and the Advanced VHT Platform funded by the Digital Europe Programme), and new data if relevant, design, develop, extend and validate multi-organ, multi-scale, dynamic computational models that accurately simulate a person’s health and disease states, as necessary.

-Evaluate, select, extend diverse modelling methodologies, resulting in integrated, advanced, interoperable, patient-specific VHT models that can integrate diverse data sources and methodologies, addressing the chosen clinical use case requirements.
+Evaluate, select, extend and validate diverse modelling methodologies, resulting in integrated, advanced, interoperable, patient-specific VHT models that can integrate diverse data sources and methodologies, addressing the chosen clinical use case requirements.
 Methodologies may include and are not limited to physics-based modelling, artificial intelligence (AI), including for example explainable AI approaches, generative AI and in-silico modelling, agent-based and network physiology approaches.
 Evaluation, selection and extension of these must be documented during the design phase.
-Availability and integration of the multi-modal data must be documented, and the sex/gender dimension be investigated.
+Availability and integration of the multi-modal data must be documented, and the ethical and sex/gender dimensions be investigated.

 Demonstrate integration of these models with other advanced preventive and diagnostic modalities, tools and techniques enabling integration across pathways.

 Generate evidence, including clinical validation, that these advanced, integrated solutions deliver clinically meaningful decision support, addressing use case requirements.
 Lessons-learned for broader application should be documented.
 Evidence should also be gathered via health economic and/or feasibility studies in healthcare settings, confirming cost-effectiveness vis-à-vis current practice in real-world health settings (e.g. cost-effectiveness analysis or other suitable methodology).
-An exploitation plan on regulatory compliance and intellectual property should be produced for enabling uptake.
+An exploitation plan on regulatory compliance (e.g. with Medical Devices Regulations, AI Act) and intellectual property should be produced for enabling uptake.

-Proposals should be multidisciplinary and draw on user and non-user input during design and development, including patients and healthcare professionals.
-Best practice in VHT model software development including responsible AI development should be followed, examples include and are not limited to risk assessment and management, requirements definition process.
+Proposals should be multidisciplinary; solution design and development should be end-user-focused and draw on user (and non-user) input.
+Best practice in VHT model software development including responsible AI development (i.e. development in a safe, trustworthy and ethical manner) should be followed, examples include and are not limited to risk assessment and management, requirements definition process.
 SME(s) participation is encouraged to strengthen their scientific and technological basis and validate their innovations for citizen benefit.